roq-trading/roq-python-samples/README.md

 # roq-python-samples

-Samples demonstrating how to implement various features of algorithmic trading solutions.
+Example projects demonstrating how to use Roq's Python bindings.

 ## Operating Systems